 Here’s our overview of the original Bunnyman movie:

 Bunnyman is a 2011 American horror feature film written, directed and produced by Carl Lindberg.
 In Britain, it was released as The Bunnyman Massacre.

-After showing 8mm footage of a handcuffed woman being stabbed to death, the film switches to six friends who are driving through a desolate area when they find themselves being harassed by a truck driven by a man in a rabbit costume, who refuses to communicate with or show himself to the travelers when he forces them to pull over, and parks behind them.
-After an indeterminate of time, the costumed man drives away, and kills a woman he was holding captive by ripping her in half with chains attached to his truck.
+After showing 8mm footage of a woman being killed, the film switches to six friends who are driving through a desolate area when they find themselves being harassed by a truck driven by a man in a rabbit costume, who refuses to communicate with or show himself to the travellers when he forces them to pull over and parks behind them.
+After an indeterminate time, the costumed man drives away and kills a woman he was holding captive.

 “The movie wasn’t terrible but it didn’t do anything enough to separate from the endless pack of slashers out there besides having a unique looking killer.
 It needed more gore and there were too many “oh come on” moments to make it really good.”
 Horrorphilia